What Are Mortgage-Backed Securities (MBS)?

 Mortgage-backed securities have evolved quite a bit over the years.
 Thanks to increased regulation of the financial industry, MBSs are a much safer investment today than they were in the past.

 If you’re a potential homeowner looking to take out a mortgage, you can visit Rocket Mortgage® for the best rates and terms.
-And if you’re an investor, you can research how mortgage investors affect individual loans.

 See What You Qualify For